MetaMask/delegation-framework/documents/TokenTransformationSystem.md

 ## Overview

 The Token Transformation System enables delegations to track and control token transformations through DeFi protocol interactions.
-This system allows AI agents and other automated systems to use delegated tokens in lending protocols (like Aave and Morpho) while maintaining granular control over the evolving token positions.
+This system allows AI agents and other automated systems to use delegated tokens in lending protocols (like Aave) while maintaining granular control over the evolving token positions.

 ## Problem Statement

-### The Challenge

-Traditional delegation systems grant access to a fixed amount of a single token.
-However, when tokens are used in DeFi protocols, they often transform into different tokens:
+When tokens are used in DeFi protocols, they often transform into different tokens:

-- **Lending Protocols**: Depositing USDC into Aave yields aUSDC (a rebasing token that increases over time)
+- **Lending Protocols**: Depositing USDC into Aave yields wrapped aUSDC (a non-rebasing token)
-- **Yield Strategies**: Tokens may be transformed through multiple protocol interactions
-- **Multi-Token Positions**: A single delegation may evolve to control multiple token types
+- **Token Evolution**: A single delegation may evolve to control multiple token types

 **Example Scenario:**

 1. User delegates 1000 USDC to an AI agent
-2. Agent deposits 500 USDC → receives 500 aUSDC (Aave)
+2. Agent deposits 500 USDC → receives 500 wrapped aUSDC (Aave)
-3. Agent uses 200 USDC to buy DAI via a swap
-4. Final state: User should have control over 300 USDC + 500 aUSDC + 200 DAI
+3. Final state: User has control over 300 USDC + 500 wrapped aUSDC

-The challenge is maintaining permission over **all tokens derived from the original delegation** until the delegation expires or is revoked.
+The system maintains permission over **all tokens derived from the original delegation** until the delegation expires or is revoked.

-### Requirements

-1. **Track Transformations**: Monitor what tokens are generated from protocol interactions
-2. **Multi-Token Support**: Track multiple tokens per delegation simultaneously
-3. **Granular Control**: Maintain access control over each token type and amount
-4. **Protocol Agnostic**: Support multiple lending protocols (Aave, Morpho, etc.)
-5. **Public Visibility**: Allow anyone to query available token amounts per delegation

-## Solution Architecture
+## Architecture

 The solution consists of three main components: